tensorflow/examples/lite/examples/image_classification/ios/README.md

 2. Install the pod to generate the workspace file: `cd examples/lite/examples/image_classification/ios && pod install`

+Notes:
-Note: If you have installed this pod before and that command doesn't work, try `pod update`.
+* If you have installed this pod before and that command doesn't work, try `pod update`.
+* If you are using an M1 Mac and run into errors with `pod install`, you may be able to get around the errors by overriding the system version of Ruby.
+Some useful tips can be found in [this](https://stackoverflow.com/a/66556339) and related answers on Stack Overflow.

 At the end of this step you should have a directory called `ImageClassification.xcworkspace`.